 Delays of Funds May Apply

 In some cases, we will not make all of the funds that you deposited by check available to you on the first business day after the day of your deposit.
-Depending on the type of check that you deposit, funds may not be available until the fifth business day after the day of your deposit.
+Depending on the type of check that you deposit, funds may not be available until the second business day after the day of your deposit.
 The first $200.00 of your deposits, however, may be available on the first business day after the deposit.

 Longer Delays May Apply

 If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 We mail you the notice the day we receive your deposit if your deposit was not made directly to one of our employees or if we decide to take this action after you have left the premises.

 In addition, funds you deposit by check may be delayed for a longer period under the following circumstance:

 - We have reason to doubt collectability on a check you deposit.

 - You redeposit a check that has been returned unpaid.

 - You have overdrawn your account repeatedly in the last six months.